TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-backuprestore-recover-dropped-server-or-resourcegroup-db.md

             "displayLabel": "Please provide additional context for the restore", "required": true,
             "useAsAdditionalDetails": true,
-            "watermarkText": "Please provide additional context about how the resource was deleted, Business justification for restore , any other specifications."
+            "watermarkText": "Please provide additional context about how the resource was deleted, business justification for restore , and any other specifications if needed."
         }
     ],
     "$schema": "SelfHelpContent"